 Туре Available settings Description CC MIDI channel and CC number The LFO is reset when the chosen CC is sent with a value of 64 or more.
-Note MIDI channel and note number The LFO is reset when a matching note on mess is received.
+Note MIDI channel and note number The LFO is reset when a matching note on message is received.
 Any note MIDI/CV converter number The LFO is reset when any note on message is received by the chosen MIDI/CV converter.
 Paraphonic MIDI/CV converter number The LFO is reset when the chosen MIDI/CV converter's paraphonic gate goes high i.e. when a note is pressed when no notes are already held.
 Poly voice MIDI/CV converter number The LFO is reset when a polyphonic voice is triggered that uses the LFO's output.
+Clock Clock number The LFO is reset when the chosen clock goes high.
+Note that the clock doesn't have to have a real output assigned; if you want a clock to reset an LFO, but not actually output a clock from the hardware, choose an unused FHX expander slot for the clock output.
+Euclidean Euclidean pattern number The LFO is reset when the chosen Euclidean pattern outputs a pulse.
+As with reset by clock, the Euclidean pulse doesn't actually need to be physically output.